ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 }
 ```

-Here, each `path` corresponds to the name of a file, and `content` is a Buffer with the raw contents of that file.
+Here, each `path` corresponds to the name of a file, and `content` is a Buffer with the raw contents of that file. `content` can be undefined if it is an empty folder.

 **Example:**